Why does the current training posts system need to change?

 What does this mean for London trainees?

-London will be supporting this programme by offering a number of specialty training posts in three initial specialties (Cardiology, Haematology and Obstetrics and Gynaecology) to other regions to ensure there is a more equitable distribution of future training places across England, levelling-up historical, regional health inequities.
-These specialties were identified early on as they historically fill at national recruitment and will not carry the risk of under recruitment.
+London will be supporting this programme by offering a number of specialty training posts to other regions to ensure there is a more equitable distribution of future training places across England, levelling-up historical, regional health inequities.
+The specialties involved to date have been identified as they historically fill at national recruitment and will not carry the risk of under recruitment.

-However, while we anticipate fewer secondary care posts being available in the future, there will be additional training posts in the UK Foundation Programme as well as in primary care.
+However, while we anticipate fewer secondary care posts being available in the future, there are now additional training posts in the UK Foundation Programme as well as in primary care.

 Through an additional 1,500 annual undergraduate medical school places now available in England, we will see an anticipated increase in the number of trainees progressing into specialty training as early as 2026, following the completion of the UK Foundation Programme.
 Working with hospital trusts, the first phase of the Foundation Programme expansion, scheduled for August 2023, is already underway.